-These large, bakery-style cookies are made with richly browned butter, crunchy chopped hazelnuts and premium milk and dark chocolate bars and then lightly salted — the ultimate chocolate chip cookies.
+These large, bakery-style hazelnut cookies are made with browned butter, crunchy hazelnuts, plenty of chocolate, and a sprinkle of sea salt.
+They are the ultimate chocolate chip cookies!

 From the time I was 16 through college graduation, I worked at a fast food restaurant that was not too far from my home.

-This is actually where I met and fell for my husband, but aside from Zach, I found another great love in the hazy, grease-filled fast-food air, amidst the chicken tenders and curly fries.
+This is actually where I met and fell for my husband, but aside from Zach, I found another great love in the greasy haze of the fast food air amidst the jalapeno poppers and apple turnovers.
 This affair was conducted clandestinely in the back of the walk-in freezer, ducked beneath the drive-through window, or concealed behind shelves of cup carriers and sauce packets.

 It was a love affair with chocolate chip cookies.